wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 1/2022: I will join [MERL](https://www.merl.com/) as a research intern for 2022 summer.
 * 12/2021: Our paper about gradient-free topology optimization is accepted by [**Nature Communications**](https://www.nature.com/ncomms/).
 * 09/2021: Start the journey at NEU, Boston, MA after one-year remote study (due to Covid-19 and travel ban).